-The County's long-term financial goal is to achieve and maintain a high bond rating-AAA rating which is the highest rating a government agency can be bestowed.
+The County's long-term financial goal is to achieve and maintain a AAA rating-highest rating that can be bestowed on a government agency.
 Some factors required for a high bond rating, such as a stabilized rate of population growth and diversification of the County's tax base, can be influenced but not controlled by County government.
 However, the County government should ensure that the factors under its control - the quality of its financial and overall management - meet the standards required of highly rated communities.
 The County, through its adoption of the Principles of Sound Financial Management, ensures that the characteristics of the County's financial operation enable the County to progress toward achieving and maintaining a high bond rating.